 Disasters that are human-made, such as war or nuclear accidents, are standard exclusions to most insurance policies.

-As natural disasters vary from every region, it can be very taxing to recommend some kinds of coverage packages.
-Should disaster strike, it could cause immense physical and financial damage to people and properties.
+Anybody who owns their property or has an outstanding mortgage should get as much protection on their financial interest.
+As natural disasters vary from every region, it can be challenging to recommend anybody a standard coverage package that fits all.
+Should disaster strike, it could cause immense physical and financial damage to properties and anybody in the area.